Guestlogix/front-end-take-home/README.md

 ### Questions

-If you have any questions during the challenge feel free to email Brennen Denomme at bdenomme@guestlogix.com.
+If you have any questions during the challenge feel free to email Henry Goddard at hgoddard@guestlogix.com.
 Whether it be a question about the requirements, submitting, anything, just send the email!